Content Moderation & RLHF Services for Safer AI

 Correction or reformulation suggestion (if post-treatment or active supervision)

-Feedback to AI teams or integration of corrections into learning games
+Feedback to AI teams or integration of corrections into training datasets

 Customer support — Reviewing AI dialogues with users to ensure clarity, politeness and efficiency